schwayweb/dev123/README.md

 dev123.visibility(true);
 ```

-## How to set logs to be visible in all browsers(Default value: only Google Chrome)
+## How to set logs to be visible in all browsers (default value: only Google Chrome)
 ```
 dev123.allBrowsers(true);
 ```